 When 7-Killings appears in a weak Daymaster chart, we want a few things to happen:

-• 7-Killings must be ‘converted’ using Resource.
+- 7-Killings must be ‘converted’ using Resource.
 We call this 印绶化煞。

-• 7-Killings must be ‘converted’ using Output.
+- 7-Killings must be ‘converted’ using Output.
 We call this 食伤制煞。

-• 7-Killings must be ‘absorbed’ using a Stem.
+- 7-Killings must be ‘absorbed’ using a Stem.
 We call this 劫财合杀。

-Wealth Clashing With Resource: 贪财坏印
+Greed for Wealth Breaks Resource (Wealth Clashing With Resource): 贪财坏印

 In charts where the Resource ‘god’ acts as the Useful God, encountering the Wealth Element would be the biggest taboo.
 Basic BaZi theory tells you that the Wealth Element ‘controls’ the Resource Element.
-The technical term for this in Chinese is called 「贪财坏印」, and it describes a dynamic whereby someone forgo their title and honour for the sake of money, which is why 「贪财」is used, meaning “greed for money”.
+The technical term for this in Chinese is called 「贪财坏印」, and it describes a dynamic whereby someone forgoes their title and honour for the sake of money, which is why 「贪财」is used, meaning “greed for money”.

 In a case where Resource is required to protect the Daymaster from a strong 7-Killings, encountering the Wealth Element is considered calamitous because the Wealth Element weakens Resource and strengthens 7-Killings.
 This is a classic example of a Broken Structure involving the Wealth Element (财) clashing with the Resource Element (印绶) and causing a collapse in the chart structure.